 - Change of operation of the installation.
-(The operator shall notify the local authority under Section 16(1) of the Regulations.) - In response to the findings of a periodic review of conditions. - In response to the findings of an inspection. - New or revised sector guidance notes
+(The operator shall notify the local authority under Section 20 of the EP Regulations.) - In response to the findings of a periodic review of conditions. - In response to the findings of an inspection. - New or revised sector guidance notes

-The operator should apply to the Local Authority in order to vary a permit under regulation 17 of the Regulations.
-The application must be in writing and, in accordance with Part 1 of Schedule 7 to the Regulations contain:
+The operator should apply to the Local Authority in order to vary a permit under regulation 20 of the Regulations.
+The application must be in writing and, in accordance with Schedule 5 Part 1 of The EP Regulations contain: